-As Yellen Exits As Fed Chair, Interest Rates Are Expected To Remain Steady
+As Yellen Exits Fed, Policymakers Hold Interest Rates Steady

 "While Yellen has her critics, she is widely viewed as a successful Fed chair."

-When her term expires on Saturday, and she will be succeeded by Jerome Powell, a Fed board member.
+When her term expires on Saturday, she will be succeeded by Jerome Powell, a Fed board member.
 His nomination as chairman was approved by the Senate last week.

 Powell has concurred with Yellen's philosophy of raising rates slowly.
-When she took over for Ben Bernanke in 2014, rates had fallen to near-zero levels as a result of the Great Recession.
+When Yellen took over for Ben Bernanke in 2014, rates had fallen to near-zero levels as a result of the Great Recession.

 Rather than offer Yellen a second term, President Trump chose Powell for the post.

-With the Powell era to begin only days away, Reuters reports analysts do not expect a dramatic shift from the Fed this week.
+Reuters reported analysts did not expect a dramatic shift from the Fed this week.

 " 'Why change the current message on policy and possibly sway market opinion one way or the other, just before Powell takes over?' said Lou Brien, an analyst for Chicago trading firm DRW.
 'I don't think Powell will shift the direction of policy in March, but it is only fair to give him a clean slate just in case.' "